BarsukinSyn/ComfyUI-Enjoyer-Roadmap/terms-and-definitions.md

 ## CLIP Skip

-This setting controls when to stop the prompt processing by the CLIP network.
+This setting controls when to halt the prompt processing by the CLIP network.

-CLIP is a sophisticated neural network that turns your text prompt into a numerical format, suited for processing by Stable Diffusion's neural networks.
-CLIP processes the prompt through multiple layers, starting with a basic digital conversion, then advancing through successive layers.
-Normally, the output from the final layer is used, corresponding to a CLIP skip setting of -1.
-However, you can opt to stop earlier, like at the penultimate layer, which is a slider setting of -2.
-This adjustment can improve results for some specifically trained models.
+CLIP is a sophisticated neural network that transforms your text prompt into a numerical format, suitable for processing by Stable Diffusion's neural networks.
+It processes the prompt sequentially through multiple layers, starting with a simple digital conversion.
+Typically, the output from the final layer is used, which corresponds to a CLIP skip setting of -1.
+However, you can choose to stop earlier, such as at the penultimate layer, which would be a CLIP skip setting of -2.
+Adjusting this setting can optimize results for some models trained with this consideration in mind.

-Note: All SDXL models are designed to use the penultimate layer output, so changing this setting typically won't enhance results and could degrade them.
-The option exists mainly for compatibility with early SDv1 models that do not automatically select the optimal layer.
+Note: Since all SDXL models are configured to utilize the output from the penultimate layer, altering this setting usually will not improve results and might even degrade them.
+This option is mainly provided for compatibility with earlier SDv1 models, which lack an automated mechanism to determine the optimal layer to use.

 ## VAE